 - EPA’s ENERGY STAR Guidelines for Energy Management

-Step 3: Implementing reduction practices
+Step 3: Implement clean energy practices

 Energy reduction practices fall into two major categories:

-Step 4: Reporting and analyzing impacts
+Step 4: Report and analyze impacts